Density spectrum of Cantor measure: Introduction

+Our results presented below are valid for all $0<\rho<1/2$.
+However, the reader should bear in mind that they can be interpreted in terms of the upper and lower densities of $\mu$ only when $\rho\leq\rho^*\approx .351811$.

 A first observation is that $\Ga\subseteq C$, since $\liminf_{n\to\f}T^n (x)\in C$ and $\liminf_{n\to\f}T^n(1-x)\in C$ for every $x\in C$.
-In \cite[Theorem 1.3]{Wang-Wu-Xiong-2011} Wang et al.~initiated the study of $\Ga$, but their characterization was rather abstract.
-By connecting the quantities $\tau(x)$ with the theory of unique non-integer base exansions, we are able to give a much more explicit description of $\Gamma$ here.
+In \cite[Theorem 1.3]{Wang-Wu-Xiong-2011} Wang, Wu and Xiong initiated the study of $\Ga$, but their characterization was not fully explicit.
+By connecting the quantities $\tau(x)$ with the entropy of a certain open dynamical system, we are able to give a much more explicit description of $\Gamma$.
 Our first main result concerns the topological properties of $\Ga$.

 \begin{theorem} The density spectrum $\Ga$ can be represented as

 Therefore, $\Ga$ is a closed subset of $C$, and it contains both infinitely many isolated and infinitely many accumulation points.
 Furthermore, \begin{enumerate}[{\rm(i)}] \item $t$ is isolated in $\Ga$ if and only if $T^n (t)=1-t$ for some $n\in\N$; \item the smallest element $0$ of $\Ga$ is an accumulation point, while the largest element ${\rho}/({1+\rho})$ of $\Ga$ is an isolated point. \end{enumerate} \end{theorem}